-Purple vs Gold
+Purple vs Gold vs Chondrus Crispus

-Chondrus Crispus- The "real" Irish Moss.
-It's one of the seaweeds consumed during the Irish Potato Famine in the 1800's.
-It also grows on the coast of Ireland, Great Britain, Maine, Canada and other cooler water places.
-It grows on rocks and not often farm raised like Genus Gracilaria.
+Chondrus Crispus- "The "real" Irish Moss" is what the late Dr. Sebi called it.
+This seaweed was heavily consumed during the Irish Potato Famine in the 1800's.
+It is grown on rocks inside cooler waters along the coast of Ireland, Great Britain, Maine, Canada and other countries.
 Chondrus Crispus has it's own unique look with flat fan-like wide shape tops.
-It's smell and state are different and it's potency higher than the other two named above.
+The benefits, smell and taste of this seaweed is more potent than Genus Garcilaria.
 The color is a deep dark purple but can also vary.
-This is the sea moss Dr. Sebi spoke about more than any of the other species.
-It's not easy to get and is also very popular.
+Only 1 Tbsp is required when consumed on a daily basis.